Safeguarding Children Accreditation Program

 - respond effectively to situations in which a child is abused or exploited by an individual involved in the management or delivery of a service or activity.

-It is a tailored step by step process that is accompanied by expert advice, policy development and resources from experienced child protection practitioners.
+It is a tailored step by step process that is accompanied by expert advice, policy development and resources from experienced Safeguarding Specialists.

 Nationally relevant, Safeguarding Children Accreditation clearly communicates to children, young people and their families that the organisation values the safety of children and young people.
 It also demonstrates to governments, funding bodies and other stakeholders an ongoing organisational commitment to best practice and quality improvement in relation to the protection of children and young people.